CobayaSampler/cobaya/docs/example.rst

    Same goes for the likelihoods, when one can use an ``OrderedDict`` to preserve the order of the likelihoods.

-Notice that here we supress the creation of the chain files by not including the field ``output``, since this is a very basic example.
+Notice that here we suppress the creation of the chain files by not including the field ``output``, since this is a very basic example.
 The chains will thus only be loaded in memory.

 Alternatively, we can load the input from a ``yaml`` file like the one above: